 Solution: replace the run capacitor.
 Alright, that one was easy enough, and doesn’t require an automated solution.
 (I did think about an automated run-capacitor hot-swap mechanism!)

-In conclusion, I am a huge fan of the geothermal heat pump, but if you want to go this route, make sure not to get an oversized one; be prepared to replace the run capacitor (have one or two spares on hand); and keep an eye on the coils during the summer to determine whether you need to defrost it!
+In conclusion, I am a huge fan of the geothermal heat pump, but if you want to go this route, make sure not to get an oversized one.
+And as with any motor-driven device, be prepared to replace the run capacitor (have one or two spares on hand).